Written by Editorial Team

 When you are pregnant, you are already weighed down by different things that can go wrong with you or/and your baby during the pregnancy.
-This anxiety is aggravated by many folds if you have diabetes because then there are known risk factors especially in the form of birth defects for your baby.
-This is enough to send any expecting mom into a panic attack.
-But the good news here is that by testing and controlling your blood glucose levels religiously before and during your pregnancy, you will avoid many of these risks.
+This anxiety is aggravated by many folds if you have diabetes because then there are known risk factors, especially in the form of birth defects for your baby.
+One question that bothers you often is “what are the risks for the baby if the mother has diabetes?”

-When we talk about a “mom having diabetes”, it can fall under one of the two below cases:
+When we talk about a “mom having diabetes”, it can fall under one of the below two cases:

 Since both conditions are different, the risk factors involved are also different.
 So let us examine them separately.

 This condition is considerably riskier than gestational diabetes, especially if the mom was not actively controlling her blood sugar levels before conceiving the baby.
-This is because, if mom has diabetes during the first trimester of pregnancy, then the high blood sugar levels get passed on to the baby as he/she is developing all her major organs, thus leading to many birth defects like:
+This is because, if a mom has diabetes during the first trimester of pregnancy, then the high blood sugar levels get passed on to the baby as he/she is developing all her major organs, thus leading to many birth defects like:

 You can read more about pre-gestational diabetes and tips to avoid the multiple risk factors above.

 Hormone changes in your pregnancy can make your blood sugar levels go up, and as blood sugar is the primary food source for the baby, the likelihood of having a larger baby increases.
 This is because the baby stores the sugars as fat deposits in his body.

 You can read more about gestational diabetes and tips to maintain a healthy pregnancy despite it, here.

-Now whether you had pre-gestational diabetes or have gestational diabetes, the key is to monitor and manage your blood sugar levels at all times.
+Now, whether you had pre-gestational diabetes or have gestational diabetes, the key is to monitor and manage your blood sugar levels at all times.
 The following tips might help you get there: